About this site: Launched in October 2001, this warlog's purpose is to demonstrate the folly of the

 "U.S. reports specific indications that Al Qaeda has rebounded from allied attacks to again become a deadly organization with an intact leadership based in northwest Pakistan."

+In hindsight, bombing the hell out of Afghanistan made a lot of sense.
 "Since al-Qaida and Taliban came to our country and killed our people, we had to come here and face them," said Sgt.
 Allan Toney, 23, of Oxnard, Calif.
 "But they're running to Pakistan like cowards.
 We are here and they are hiding, they won't fight face-to-face like men."

 "Coalition forces have launched a new operation in southwestern Afghanistan to root out remaining al-Qaeda and Taliban fighters, the Afghan Islamic Press (AIP) reported on Tuesday."